facebookarchive/caffe2/_docs/intro-tutorial.md

 ```

 ### Backward pass
-This net only contains the forward pass, thus is not learning anything.
-The backward pass is created by creating the gradient operators for each operator in the forward pass.
+This net only contains the forward pass, thus it is not learning anything.
+The backward pass is created by adding the gradient operators for each operator in the forward pass.

-If you care to follow this example yourself, then try the following steps an examine the results!
+If you want to try this, add the following steps and examine the results!

-Insert following before you call `RunNetOnce()`:
+Insert before you call `RunNetOnce()`:

 ```python
 m.AddGradientOperators([loss])